recap48/golang/README.md

-## Why am I here?
+#### Why am I here?
-Hello visitor, I am [Recap](https://github.com/recap48), I am just a random developer.
-You probably ended up here because you wanted the `git.new/golang` or some other short link that I have.

-I have no intension in keeping them to myself, I was just checking how many shortlinks I can get before it becomes too popular.
-I intent to giveaway most of them.
-If you think you are a good fit for the short link then email me at `freakrecap@gmail.com` with your price.
-I will be happy to transfer it If I have no use of it.
+Hello Visitor,

+I’m Recap, a developer experimenting with shortlinks.
+If you’re interested in acquiring any of the shortlinks I own, email me at freakrecap@gmail.com with your offer.
+Most are available for transfer at the right price.

+Cheers,
+Recap